mandy8055/web_handsOn/README.md

   - [Blog](https://www.w3schools.com/howto/howto_css_loader.asp)
 - Using a random template to customize and design website.
 - Using third-party library in order to provide animations.
+- A button's `title` attribute is used to add the tooltip with title text to the button.
+- **AUDIO:**
+  - By deafult <audio> player has no visual representation and is invisible.
+Adding the `controls` attribute makes it visible.
+  - There are three supported audio formats in HTML: MP3, WAV, and OGG.
+  - For multiple sources, the first supported file type will play.
+- **VIDEO:**
+  - `<video>` element supports three different video formats: MP4, WebM, and OGG.
+  - The `<video>` element can also play audio files, but the `<audio>` tag provides a better user experience.

 ## CSS